 Where We Serve

-Our employees are in more than 60 locations, working directly with residents.
-Most programs are focused on the Pinecrest-Queensway area as well as South Nepean.
-Additionally, a number of services also reach out to residents across the City of Ottawa and the Champlain region.
+Pinecrest-Queensway Community Health Centre is located in Ottawa, Ontario, on the traditional unceded territory of the Algonquin Anishnaabeg people.
+Our employees work directly with residents in more than 60 locations.
+Most of our programs are focused on the Pinecrest-Queensway and South Nepean catchment areas but we have a number of services that reach out to residents across the City of Ottawa and Eastern Ontario.

 We value equity, diversity, caring and inclusion.
 We accept

 people without judgement and support them where they are at in their life.